haydnv/tinychain/README.md

 ### Performance

- * **Concurrency**: Tinychain **Op**s are automatically executed concurrently, although a developer can use the **After** flow control to modify this behavior.
+ * **Concurrency**: Tinychain ops are automatically executed concurrently, although a developer can use the provided flow control operators to modify this behavior.
- * **Hardware acceleration**: The **Tensor** and **Graph** data types support automatic hardware acceleration on CUDA and OpenCL backends, no extra code needed.
+ * **Hardware acceleration**: The Tensor and Graph data types support automatic hardware acceleration on CUDA and OpenCL backends, no extra code needed.
  * **Native speed**: The Tinychain runtime itself is written in [Rust][rust-lang], a systems programming language with native support for memory-safe multithreading and compute performance comparable to C. All user-defined Tinychain classes must extend a native class implemented in Rust so that basic operations will benefit from native speed.
  * **Transactional filesystem cache**: Tinychain's transactional filesystem layer has a built-in memory cache with least-frequently used (LFU) eviction.
-Every **Chain** and **Collection** is built on top of this transactional filesystem, providing the benefits of in-memory speed for small collections and automatic filesystem caching for large collections.
-This means that, for example, you can write the same code to process a 1MB **Tensor** or a 1TB **Tensor**, without worrying about chunking the data to load it into memory.
+Every Chain and Collection is built on top of this transactional filesystem, providing the benefits of in-memory speed for small collections and automatic filesystem caching for large collections.
+This means that, for example, you can write the same code to process a 1MB tensor or a 1TB tensor, without worrying about chunking the data to load it into memory.

 [rust-lang]:http://www.rust-lang.org/